 Check out when the SEAL boat team comes tearing around a river bend and unleashes an unholy mini-gun/50-caliber-machine-gun torrent of lead at a drug cartel truck convoy.
 Live fire.
 Cinematic shock-and-awe.

-Normally we think the first instance of seriously pahmped-up bodybuilders was Ah-nuld in “Conan the Barbarian,” but it was really Ah-nuld’s real-life bodybuilding competition—the gigantic 6-foot-5-inch, 300-pound Lou Ferrigno, who played that green behemoth, The Hulk, on TV.
-All young men of the 1970s who’d been reading stacks of Joe Weider’s “Muscle and Fitness” magazines in the bathroom were beside themselves with the very concept of it.
+Normally we think the first instance of seriously pahmped-up bodybuilders was Ah-nuld Schwarzenegger in “Conan the Barbarian,” but it was really Arnold’s real-life bodybuilding competition—the gigantic 6-foot-5-inch, 300-pound Lou Ferrigno, who played that green behemoth, the Hulk, on TV.
+All young men of the 1970s who’d been perusing stacks of Joe Weider’s “Muscle and Fitness” magazines as bathroom reading, were beside themselves with the very concept of it.
+Then again, as we’re talking about movies here, it’s gotta be Arnold.
+With anything having to do with bodybuilding—it’s always Arnold.

 10) Bullet Time

-“The Matrix” of course, in 1999, started all this coolness.
+“The Matrix” of course, in 1999, put “bullet time” on the map.
 “Bullet time” is the term for detaching a viewer’s time and space from something that viewer is viewing.
 It simulates depth enhancement by use of extreme transformation of time (slow enough to show normally un-seeable, un-filmable events, like flying bullets) and space (by moving the audience’s point-of-view around the scene at a normal speed, while events are slowed).
 The term “bullet time” is actually a registered trademark of Warner Bros., in connection with the video game “The Matrix Online.”

 11) First Use of CGI

-This would be 1973’s “Westworld,” but it’s not a sure bet that anyone would have gasped at the CGI (computer-generated images) therein, and the point of this article is the first occurrences of movie things that made people sit up and take notice.
+The first use computer-generated images (CGI) would be 1973’s “Westworld,” but it’s not a sure bet that anyone would have gasped at the CGI therein, and the point of this article is the first occurrences of movie things that made people sit up and take notice.
 That screen moment goes, hands down, to 1993’s “Jurassic Park.”

 Of course, Gollum in “The Lord of the Rings” was another leap forward for CGI, but that’s a whole ‘nuther article unto itself.